sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 ## Step 3: Create a new bucket in S3.

-- Click **Create a Bucket**
+- Click ***Create Bucket***

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step3-createbucket-1.png" alt="AWS Screenshot" width="640">

 - Name your bucket.

 If you intend to use your own domain name, the bucket name must match the second-level domain name exactly.
 That is, the part of the domain before .com, .org, .edu, etc.

 Additionally, remember that bucket names must be globally unique.
-Globally meaning, unique across all aws accounts, not just your account.
+Globally meaning, unique across all AWS accounts, not just your account.

 Be sure to note the ***Region*** for this bucket.
 S3, Lambda, and API Gateway are all regional services.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step3-createbucket-2.png" alt="AWS Screenshot" width="640">

-- Uncheck block all public access.
+- Uncheck ***Block all public access***.
+This will bring up a warning and prompt you to acknowledge the risks.
+Select ***I acknowledge...***

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step3-createbucket-3.png" alt="AWS Screenshot" width="640">

-- Click ***Create bucket***
+- Click ***Create bucket***.

 ## Step 3b (Optional): Make your S3 bucket public.